Recommended first courses in major/minor(s)

 First course to take

-CHEM 141 (or CHEM 191 if enrolled in IQS OR CHEM 192 if enrolled in SMART)
+[or CHEM 191 if enrolled in IQS; CHEM 192 if enrolled in SMART (applications required)]

 Is this a General Education course?

-Yes, this course meets the Field of Study Requirement in Natural Science (FSNC).
+Yes, this course fulfills the Area of Inquiry: Natural Science (AINS) requirement.

 Next course to take if you have AP/IB credit